How to Apply for a Trademark

 What happens after I apply for a trademark?

 After you submit your trademark application, it will embark on its slow journey through the USPTO.
-In a few months, it will be assigned to an examining attorney who will ultimately approve it or issue a refusal, also known as an office action.
+In about 8 months, it will be assigned to an examining attorney who will ultimately approve it or issue a refusal, also known as an office action.
 If office actions are resolved or if none are issued, the application will be published in the Official Gazette and enter a 30-day opposition period.
-If no oppositions are recorded—and about one year after you initially filed—the trademark will be registered.
+If no trademark oppositions are recorded—and at least one year after you initially filed—the trademark will be registered.

 How long does it take to get a trademark?